hazuki3417/php-measurement/README.md

 ### 1. Create instance
 Create an instance of the `Performance` class using the` use` operator and create an instance.
-(Or specify a namespace and create an instance of the `Performance` class.)

 ```php
 include 'vendor/autoload.php';